 All industries, including the mining industry, are subject to legal claims, with and without merit.
 The causes of potential future litigation cannot be known and may arise from, among other things, business activities, agreements with customers and third parties, environmental laws, volatility in stock price or failure or alleged failure to comply with disclosure obligations.
 The Company has in the past been, and may in the future be, involved in various legal proceedings.
-While the Company is not aware of any pending or contemplated legal proceedings the outcome of which could have a material adverse effect on the Company's financial condition and results of operations, the Company may become subject to legal proceedings in the future, the outcome of which is uncertain, and may incur defense costs in connection therewith, even with respect to claims that have no merit.
+The outcome of any future proceedings is uncertain, and may incur defense costs in connection therewith, even with respect to claims that have no merit.
 Due to the inherent uncertainty of the litigation process, there can be no assurance that the resolution of any particular or several combined legal proceedings will not have a material adverse effect on the Company's financial condition and results of operations.